rzn-example-classroom/tutorial/README.md

 ### Grading Assignments
 In the assignment page, the green Download button allows instructors or TAs to download auto-grading results.
 It also provides a command to download all student repositories using [Classroom CLI](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/using-github-classroom-with-github-cli).
 Instructions on setting up GitHub CLI and Classroom CLI are available at [this link](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/using-github-classroom-with-github-cli).
 Note that per [this discussion thread](https://github.com/orgs/community/discussions/55285), the CLI currently does not support overwriting existing student repositories or downloading new ones when any already exist in a given directory.

-### Creating a repository in your organization
-You may want to create a repository in the GitHub Organization associated with your classroom for a variety of reasons - most likely either a template repository for an assignment, or a syllabus/informational repository for all class students to view.
-The basic steps here are applicable to both, but this section will focus primarily on the latter, as there are certain requirements to do so.

-#### Basic repository creation
-1. Navigate to your organization's main page, and to the `Repositories` tab.
-2. Create a `New repository` via the button in the top right.
-3. Provide a suitable name, for instance, `syllabus`.
-4. It is recommended to choose **Private** visibility unless you want this repository to be publicly accessible.
-	- If creating a template, in almost all cases you will want to use a private repository since GitHub Classroom can access it regardless.
-5. You will likely want to add a `README` file.
-This will make it easier to edit the repository via the GitHub web interface, but you are of course free to do things manually.

-### Allowing students to access your new repository
+### Allowing students to access private repositories
 Assuming you are creating a syllabus or other document/repository that should be published to the class only but not the entire internet, you will need to do some more work to allow students to view it.
+If you are not setting assignment visibility to public, be careful not to set the organizational base permission to "Read" as a means of achieving this.
+That will allow students to view *all* private repositories, which means other students' work *cannot* be hidden from them.

+The correct way of allowing students to view a specific private repository while also keeping them from viewing *all* private repositories, you must add them to a **team**, which can be given read access to a particular repository.

 As previously mentioned, by default, when students accept an assignment for the first time, they are invited to the organization.
 Until they accept the invitation, they are listed as an "outside collaborator" and are given access only to repositories corresponding to assignments they accept.
 It is more difficult to add this type of member to teams that are not created through GitHub Classroom.
-Thus, you should **encourage all students to join the organization as soon as possible.**

-After students join the organization, you will need to gather them into a **team**, which you can then give read access to the repository you just created.
-There are two ways to accomplish this.
-One is very tedious and the other is rather hacky, but much quicker.
+There are two ways of doing this: one is very tedious, while the other is rather hacky, but much quicker.
+However, the former requires students to join the GitHub organization, while the latter allows them to remain as outside collaborators.
+However, if you're using private repositories for everything, it should not make any functional difference.

 #### The quick and hacky way
 ##### Make GitHub Classroom and the students do the work for you
 1. Navigate to your classroom dashboard, then the `Assignments` tab.
-2. Create a new assignment with the following characteristics (see the previous section on creating an assignment)
+2. Create a new assignment with the following characteristics (see the "Creating assignments" section):
 	- Title: `Syllabus` or other as appropriate.
 	- Deadline: As desired.
 If you want to make students commit and push something to submit this assignment, modify the assignment description/starter code as such.
 This tutorial will assume no deadline.
 	- **Group Assignment**